opengovsg/ts-template/README.md

 ## Miscellany

-### WhiteSource Renovate
+### Dependabot
-A `renovate.json` file is in place so that for repositories where Renovatebot is enabled, npm dependencies will be regularly updated.
+`.github/dependabot.yml` is in place so that npm dependencies will be regularly updated.

 ### Gitpod
 A `.gitpod.yml` has been configured to run `npm install` for